arazmoazzemi/haos/Theme_Update.md

 ```

 NOTE!
-Considering __themes: !include_dir_merge_named themes__ line, Create theme folder on, And create your new config.yaml, For example:
+Considering __themes: !include_dir_merge_named themes__ line, Create theme folder on
+Restart hassos
+And then, Create your new config.yaml, For example: